hakloev/TDT4136-ai-intro/README.md

 ## About ##

 The two first files, astar1 and astar2 are well-commented, but the two last files are not that well commented.
-The comments in the two last files are only the spesific differences betwwen theese files and the two first files.
+The comments in the two last files are only the spesific differences between theese files and the two first files.

 ## How-To ##